IASG/iasg.github.io/equipment-policy.md

 * Devices which are subject to these restrictions will have the "RF Restrictions" section filled out on the checkout form, with any exceptions noted.
   1. This section will be reviewed before equipment is checked out.
-* No IASG member may use any transmit functionality of a checked-out IASG device without prior notice.
+* No HACC member may use any transmit functionality of a checked-out HACC device without prior notice.
 This specifically includes software-defined radio transceivers.
   1. Any user wishing to transmit must include so on the checkout form.
 The estimated frequency, must be included on the form, and will be reviewed prior to approval.
-  2. IASG does not condone or approve of any illegal use of radio frequencies, and will not approve any use of frequencies that are not licensed to the user.
+  2. HACC does not condone or approve of any illegal use of radio frequencies, and will not approve any use of frequencies that are not licensed to the user.
   3. Any user choosing to transmit is doing so at their own risk, and will be responsible for any fines or other penalties that may be incurred.
-  4. Any indication of misuse of the device can result in repossession of the device, reporting to appropriate officials, and/or banning from usage of IASG equipment.
+  4. Any indication of misuse of the device can result in repossession of the device, reporting to appropriate officials, and/or banning from usage of HACC equipment.
-* No IASG member may modify or replace the antennas of any device with transmit capabilities, unless the device is specifically designed to allow this.
+* No HACC member may modify or replace the antennas of any device with transmit capabilities, unless the device is specifically designed to allow this.
   1. The new antenna on the device must be safe to use on the device.
 This means that the antenna must be designed for the frequency range of the device, and must be designed to handle the power input and output of the device.
 The member is responsible for ensuring that the antenna is safe to use on the device.
 Failure to do so may result in damage to the device, and the member will be responsible for the cost of repair or replacement.
   2. The new antenna must not have a primary purpose of increasing the transmit range or power of the device.
-* No IASG member may modify the RF functionality of any device firmware.
+* No HACC member may modify the RF functionality of any device firmware.
   1. This includes, but is not limited to, modifying the transmit power, frequency, or modulation of the device.

 ### Exceptions